Adafruit DPI TFT Kippah for Raspberry Pi with Touch Support

 Also, there's no PWM's available so you can't have precision backlight control unless you somehow rig up an external PWM generator with a 555 or something.
 Finally, we did test this setup with a straight-up Raspbian and after the software installs, it works great.
 However, we don't guarantee it will work with any other Raspberry Pi operating system or setup.

-That said, if you dont need all of the Pi GPIO, its very easy to add a high quality display.
+That said, if you don't need all the Pi GPIO's, it's very easy to add a high quality display.
 Pick and choose whether you want a touch-screen or not, then choose the size of the display - 5" or 7" is best.
 You can also grab an FPC extension board and extend the display away from the Pi.
-For power-users, this is a very nice little accessory
+For power-users, this is a very nice little accessory.

 Payment & Accreditations